influxdata/docs-v2/content/flux/v0.x/stdlib/kafka/to.md

 ## Parameters

 ### brokers
 ({{< req >}})
 List of Kafka brokers to send data to.

 ### topic
 ({{< req >}})
 Kafka topic to send data to.

 ### balancer

 Kafka load balancing strategy.
+Default is `hash`.

-Default is `hash`.The load balancing strategy determines how messages are routed to partitions available on a Kafka cluster.
+The load balancing strategy determines how messages are routed to partitions available on a Kafka cluster.
 The following strategies are available:
 - **hash**: Uses a hash of the group key to determine which Kafka partition to route messages to.
 This ensures that messages generated from rows in the table are routed to the same partition.
 - **round-robin**: Equally distributes messages across all available partitions.
 - **least-bytes**: Routes messages to the partition that has received the least amount of data.

 ### name

 Kafka metric name.
 Default is the value of the `nameColumn`.

 ### nameColumn

 Column to use as the Kafka metric name.
 Default is `_measurement`.

 ### timeColumn

 Time column.
 Default is `_time`.

 ### tagColumns

 List of tag columns in input data.

 ### valueColumns

 List of value columns in input data.
 Default is `["_value"]`.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ## Examples

 ### Send data to Kafka